lrug/lrug.org/source/meetings/2017/march/index.html.md

 ------

-After the flurry of February's traditional lightning talks, we're back to the regular format, with two talks for your enjoyment:
+After the flurry of February's traditional lightning talks, we're back to the regular format, with three talks for your enjoyment:

 ### Action Cable vs. MessageBus - Live updates tailored for Rails